What else can you do with compostable fabric?

 The team has categorized different kinds of festivalgoers and thought of ways to create a product that would speak to all of them.
 Important characteristics of the tent, next to the obvious eco- friendliness, should be an affordable price, a cool design and an effortless experience.

 The team still has some wiggle room in the design of the tent, as new tents will be made in Scotland this very week.
 Because of that, the focus at DORP at the moment is on the new prototype.
 The tent has to be comfortable and spacious.
-Ways to customize the outside of the tent are being researched as well, as the printing of artwork, logo's and names on the tent can really speak to people who want to have either a unique tent or matching tents for that great communal feeling.
+Ways to customize the outside of the tent are being researched as well, as the printing of artwork, logo's and names on the tent can really speak to people who want to have either a unique tent or matching tents for that communal feeling, typical to festivals.

 Later that week